European Neurology

-European Neurology is a monthly peer-reviewed medical journal covering neurology.
-It was established in 1968 and is published by Karger Publishers.
+European Neurology is a monthly peer-reviewed medical journal covering the field of neurology.
+Established in 1968, it is published by Karger Publishers.
 The editor-in-chief is Julien Bogousslavsky.
-According to the Journal Citation Reports, the journal has a 2014 impact factor of 1.356.
+According to the Journal Citation Reports, the journal has an impact factor of 1.356 as of 2014.

 History

 The history of European Neurology dates back to 1897, when the Monatsschrift für Psychiatrie und Neurologie was established.
 This journal changed its name to Psychiatria et Neurologia in 1957.
 In 1968, it was split into two journals: European Neurology and Psychiatria Clinica.